catay/OneVsOne/README.txt

  to make the league/game more attractive.

  The plug-in does NOT contain any 1vs1 league site specific code which interacts with the plug-in.
-This code is developed by another developer called by strayer.
+This code is developed by strayer.

  To use the full feature set of the plug-in the league code is mandatory.
  It is ofcourse always possible to write this from scratch.